sparabu/eddie2/PRD.md

   - Sidebar for chat history, quick access to saved Q&A pairs, or settings navigation.
   - Main Chat Section to display the ongoing conversation with the AI.
   - Responsive design ensures the sidebar can collapse on smaller screens (mobile) to preserve space.
+  - Completely hideable sidebar with toggle button in the top-left corner ✅
+  - App logo and title in the top bar when sidebar is collapsed ✅
 - Real-time integration with the OpenAI API for user prompts and AI-generated responses ✅
 - Persistent chat history stored locally ✅
 - Automatic identification of potential Q&A pairs with a "Save as Q&A Pair" button ✅